drfailov/DRM_Watch_v2/README.md

  \
  \
 <b>Nokia 1280, PCF8814 LCD </b> \
+Also, this display is used in: Nokia 1202, Nokia 1280, Nokia 1203.
+And also compatible with Nokia 1100 LCD, but it will not fit with board.
 Display is main output device. \
 Link: https://aliexpress.ru/item/32864378445.html  \
 <img src="Photos/photo_2021-10-24_09-22-21.jpg" width="300"/>